yashaswi2000/tag-security/assessments/projects/emissary-ingress/emissary-ingress-security-self-assessment.md

 ## Overview

-Formerly known as the Ambassador API Gateway,[Emissary-Ingress](https://www.getambassador.io)([emissary](https://github.com/emissary-ingress/emissary/tree/master )project is an open-source API gateway that is native to Kubernetes that lets you control inbound traffic to your apps in a Kubernetes cluster.
+Formerly known as the Ambassador API Gateway,[Emissary-Ingress](https://www.getambassador.io)([emissary](https://github.com/emissary-ingress/emissary/tree/master )) project is an open-source API gateway that is native to Kubernetes that lets you control inbound traffic to your apps in a Kubernetes cluster.
 Ingress in Kubernetes refers to controlling external access to services that are operated within the cluster.

 ### Background